Trump celebrates first 100 days as president, blasts media

 HARRISBURG, Pa.
-(Reuters) - U.S. President Donald Trump hit the road on Saturday to celebrate his first 100 days in the White House with cheering supporters at a campaign-style rally, touting his initial achievements and lashing out at critics.
+(Reuters) - U.S. President Donald Trump hit the road on Saturday to celebrate his first 100 days in the White House with cheering supporters at a campaign-style rally, touting his initial achievements and lashing out at critics who have given his tenure poor marks.

 Trump told a Pennsylvania crowd he was just getting started on meeting his campaign promises.
 He repeatedly attacked an "incompetent, dishonest" media, saying they were not telling the truth about his administration's accomplishments.